bonkmaykrQ/firestar/README.md

     ```

 3. `cd` to `firestar/` and run `gradle build` to make a JAR or `gradle run` to test your code immediately.
-- On Windows systems make sure you're running `gradlew.bat` and not the Bash script instead.

 # FAQ
 ## Can I use this on a Vita without enso/HEN?